Austin Manual Therapy

 How Long Does Tennis Elbow Take to Heal?

-For mild cases, the healing process can be as short as a few weeks.
+The healing process can be as short as a few weeks for mild cases.
 More severe cases may take several months, especially if surgery or physical therapy is involved.
 How long does tennis elbow usually last often depends on how soon treatment begins and how consistent it is.
 Following the recommended treatment plan closely can help shorten recovery time.

 Factors Influencing Recovery Duration